ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/github-arm-runners/actions.md

 To get started, create a new GitHub repository in your GitHub account.

-Log in using your GitHub account using your browser.
+Log in to your GitHub account using your browser.
 Select the [New Button](https://github.com/new) to create a new repository.
 Give the repository a name.
 Click `Create Repository`.

-If you need more detailed instructions, there are numerous tutorials on how to create a repository or refer to the [GitHub documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository)
+If you need more detailed instructions, there are numerous tutorials on how to create a repository or refer to the [GitHub documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository).

 ## Set up secrets

-The container images created by GitHub Actions will be store on Docker Hub.
+The container images created by GitHub Actions are stored on Docker Hub.

 To run GitHub Actions, you need your Docker Hub username and a Personal Access Token (PAT).
 This enables you to automate the login to your Docker Hub account.

 To save your secrets, click on the `Settings` tab in your new GitHub repository.
 Expand the `Secrets and variables` on the left side and click `Actions`.

 Add two secrets using the `New repository secret` button:
-- `DOCKER_USER` with your Docker ID
+- `DOCKER_USER` with your Docker ID.
-- `DOCKER_PAT` with your Personal Access Token
+- `DOCKER_PAT` with your Personal Access Token.

 ![GitHub Actions Secrets #center](_images/secrets.png)